1,4-Butynediol: Synthesis

 Several patented production methods use copper bismuth catalysts coated on an inert material.
 The normal temperature range for the reaction is 90 °C up to 150 °C, depending on the pressure used for the reaction which can range from 1 to 20 bar.

 Applications

 1,4-Butynediol is a precursor to 1,4-butanediol and 2-butene-1,4-diol by hydrogenation.
 It is also used in the manufacture of certain herbicides, textile additives, corrosion inhibitors, plasticizers, synthetic resins, and polyurethanes.
 It is the major raw material used in the synthesis of vitamin B_{6}.
 It is also used for brightening, preserving, and inhibiting nickel plating.

-It reacts with a mixture of chlorine and hydrochloric acid to give mucochloric acid, HO_{2}CC(Cl)=C(Cl)CHO (see mucobromic acid).
+It reacts with a mixture of chlorine and hydrochloric acid to give mucochloric acid (HO_{2}CC(Cl)=C(Cl)CHO).

+Named uses of 1,4-butynediol include: Chloridazon, Amezinium metilsulfate & Barban.

 Safety

 1,4-Butynediol is corrosive and irritates the skin, eyes, and respiratory tract.